Teeuwynn lives in the Pacific Northwest with her husband, three children, one dog, one cat, and two rats. She is a long-time pet lover.

 Avalon is hidden within mystic mists, making it impossible to find unless the isle’s residents let the mists part.
 Avalon could be a nice name for a silver tabby female cat or for a cat who has a bit of a mysterious nature.

 In Cornwall, bramble leaves are used in some types of healing magic.
 Healers would soak the brambles in holy water and sing over them and then brush the leaves over a sick or wounded person’s body.
-Bramble could work as a name for most any British Shorthair, particularly one who likes to cuddle.
+Bramble could work as a name for almost any British Shorthair, particularly one who likes to cuddle.

 This name comes from the Cheshire cat of Alice in Wonderland fame.
 The Cheshire cat is one of the most famous felines in all of literature.
 Known as a cat who likes jokes and mystery, the Cheshire cat can turn himself invisible.